Anna Constantia von Brockdorff: Emancipated after August II's demise?

 A documented view on her circumstances after August II comes from the Polish writer Józef Ignacy Kraszewski's historical novel Countess of Cosel ("Hrabina Cosel" 1873, later the feature movie Hrabina Cosel).
-The following quote is from the final chapter where the Countess has been offered freedom after 17 years of imprisonment;
+The following quote is from the final chapter where the Countess has been offered freedom after 17 years of imprisonment:

-The Countess passed away 31 March 1765 at Stolpen and is also buried there.
+The Countess died on 31 March 1765, aged 84 at Stolpen and is also buried there.